asgautamag/Adaptive_STDP_Learning_Rule/README.md

-Scripts corresponding to the simulation results presented in: Gautam A, Kohno T (2021).
-An Adaptive STDP Learning Rule for Neuromorphic Systems.
+Scripts corresponding to the simulation results presented in: An Adaptive STDP Learning Rule for Neuromorphic Systems.
 Submitted to Frontiers in Neuroscience - Neuromorphic Engineering.

 1. The folder Spike_train_generation_matlab contains Matlab scripts to generate Poisson spike trains with hidden spike patterns to be detected.
 a) These Matlab scripts are slightly modified versions of the scripts in the study: Masquelier T, Guyonneau R, Thorpe SJ (2008).
 Competitive STDP-based Spike Pattern Learning.
 Neural Computation: in press.
 Only the scripts related to spike train generation are present in this folder.